microsoft/team-explorer-everywhere/Localization.md

 * Go to https://www.transifex.com/microsoft-oss/teamexplorereverywhere/
 * Select your requested language.
 * Click  ![](./img/trans.png)
-* Select a partucilar resource or choose "All resources" to see all strings in the product.
+* Select a particular resource or choose "All resources" to see all strings in the product.

 ###Reviewing and voting on translations
 * Review the suggestions and vote ![](./img/1.png) ,  ![](./img/2.png)